-In reaching my decision about what is fair and reasonable, I have taken into account that payment 2 was made to an account in Ms H's own name and that, at the point the funds left her Revolut account, she hadn't experienced any financial loss.
-But as I've set out in some detail above, I think that Revolut still should have recognised that she might have been at risk of financial harm from fraud when she made that payment, and in those circumstances it should have provided a tailored warning.
+In reaching my decision about what is fair and reasonable, I have taken into account that payment 2 would seem to have been made to an account in Mr N's own name (before going to accounts controlled by the fraudsters) and that, at the point the funds left his Revolut account, he hadn't experienced any financial loss.
+But as I've set out in some detail above, I think that Revolut still should have recognised that he might have been at risk of financial harm from fraud when he made that payment, and in those circumstances it should have provided a tailored warning.

-If it had taken those steps, I am satisfied it would have prevented the losses Ms H suffered.
-The fact that the money used to fund the scam came from elsewhere and wasn't lost at the point it was transferred to her own account does not alter that fact and I think Revolut can fairly be held responsible for her loss in such circumstances.
+If it had taken those steps, I am satisfied it would have prevented the loss Mr N suffered from payment 2.
+The fact that the money used to fund the scam came from elsewhere and wasn't lost at the point it was transferred to his own account does not alter that fact and I think Revolut can fairly be held responsible for his loss in such circumstances.
 I don't think there is any point of law or principle that says that a complaint should only be considered against either the firm that is the origin of the funds or the point of loss.

-I've also considered that Ms C has only complained against Revolut.
-I accept that it's possible that other firms might also have missed the opportunity to intervene or failed to act fairly and reasonably in some other way, and she could instead, or in addition, have sought to complain against those firms.
-But she's not chosen to do that and ultimately, I cannot compel her to.
+I've also considered that Mr N has only complained against Revolut.
+I accept that it's possible that other firms might also have missed the opportunity to intervene or failed to act fairly and reasonably in some other way, and he could instead, or in addition, have sought to complain against those firms.
+But he's not chosen to do that and ultimately, I cannot compel him to.
 In those circumstances, I can only make an award against Revolut.

-I'm also not persuaded it would be fair to reduce her compensation in circumstances where: she has only complained about one respondent from which she is entitled to recover her losses in full; has not complained against the other firm (and so is unlikely to recover any amounts apportioned to that firm); and where it is appropriate to hold a business such as Revolut responsible (that could have prevented the loss and is responsible for failing to do so).
+I'm also not persuaded it would be fair to reduce his compensation in circumstances where: he has only complained about one respondent from which he is entitled to recover his losses in full; has not complained against the other firm (and so is unlikely to recover any amounts apportioned to that firm); and where it is appropriate to hold a business such as Revolut responsible (that could have prevented the loss and is responsible for failing to do so).
 That isn't, to my mind, wrong in law or irrational but reflects the facts of the case and my view of the fair and reasonable position.

-Ultimately, I must consider the complaint that has been referred to me (not those which haven't been or couldn't be referred to me) and for the reasons I have set out above, I am satisfied that it would be fair to hold Revolut responsible for Ms H's loss from payment 2 (subject to a deduction for her own contribution which I will consider below).
+Ultimately, I must consider the complaint that has been referred to me (not those which haven't been or couldn't be referred to me) and for the reasons I have set out above, I am satisfied that it would be fair to hold Revolut responsible for Mr N's loss from payment 2 (subject to a deduction for his own contribution which I will consider below).

-Should Ms H bear any responsibility for their losses?
+Should Mr N bear any responsibility for their losses?